 A look at the Budweiser Logo and the History of Anheuser–Busch.

-Origin of Budweiser In 1852, a German saloon operator and brewer named George Schneider opened a brewery in South St. Louis that he called the Bavarian Brewery.
+Origin of Budweiser In 1852, a German saloon operator and brewer named George Schneider opened a brewery in South St. Louis called the Bavarian Brewery.
 Schneider would go on to expand to a second location in St. Louis; however, in 1857, Schneider’s breweries would undergo financial hardships.
 On the brink of bankruptcy, Schneider was forced to sell his brewery to various owners.
 In 1860, the brewery was purchased by William D’Oench and Eberhard Anheuser, and by 1869 Anheuser was the brewery’s sole owner.
 Shortly after that, though, Anheuser sold 50% of the company to a salesman in the company named Adolphus Busch, and the company was renamed Anheuser–Busch.

 Busch would quickly go on to revolutionize the beer market in America.
 He became the first

-delivery capabilities, and produced a great tasting beer that became the first national beer brand in the US.
+delivery capabilities and produced a great tasting beer that became the first national beer brand in the US.
 He named this beer Budweiser.

 Everything was going great for Anheuser–Busch until prohibition began.
-For the duration of prohibition from the 1910s to the 1930s, Anheuser–Busch struggled to stay afloat.
+For prohibition from the 1910s to the 1930s, Anheuser–Busch struggled to stay afloat.
 To survive, the company started selling ice-cream, brewer’s yeast, and non-alcoholic beer to survive.
 Somehow, the company was able to ride out prohibition, putting themselves in a position to launch right back into regular operation when prohibition ended.

 advertising strategy, sponsoring everything from horse races, NASCAR, and even Superbowl ads.
 Of course, one key element of this advertising success from the early days to the present has been the recognizable Budweiser logo.